Table of Contents

 SIDE NOTE: Other options for today are a guided tour of the Old Town or popping into The Maritime Museum for an afternoon of perusing.

 Evening: you can ride a horse and carriage around the old town area and then have dinner at one of the restaurants overlooking the lighthouse.
-It is an early night, as you have a big day ahead tomorrow.
+It is an early night, as you have a big day ahead of tomorrow.

-Today’s day trip will be spent at the famous pink sand beaches of Elafonisi Island.
-Elafonisi Island, located in southwestern Crete, is a place of sheer natural beauty for an unforgettable experience.
 With its crystalline turquoise waters and shimmering pink sands, your day will be spent exploring, swimming and enjoying the beautiful beaches that make this one of the prettiest pink sand beaches in the world.

-Evening: Arriving late tonight from your day trip will leave you hungry, but not to worry, you will have time to grab a bite at many of the restaurants around the old town, it is Europe, after all, and people eat late here – try a Gyros by the harbour front for an authentic greek meal.
+Evening: Arriving late tonight from your day trip will leave you hungry, but not to worry, you will have time to grab a bite at many of the restaurants around the old town.
+It is Europe, after all, and people eat late here – try a Gyros by the harbour front for an authentic greek meal.

 Today will depend on your fitness level.
 You have a few choices.

-1. For those who love to hike, You can choose a guided hiking experience that will see you hike the Samaria Gorge; for hiking enthusiasts, the Samaria Gorge is a stunning natural gorge offering breathtaking views of towering cliffs, lush vegetation, and crystal-clear turquoise waters.
+- For those who love to hike, You can choose a guided hiking experience that will see you hike the Samaria Gorge; for hiking enthusiasts, the Samaria Gorge is a stunning natural gorge offering breathtaking views of towering cliffs, lush vegetation, and crystal-clear turquoise waters.
 Along the way, you will not only be able to see mountain goats see beautiful lush greenery but also learn a little bit about the history of this area.

 SIDE NOTE.
 You won’t regret the view if you can get there by sunset.